Apostolique/Vyne-Language/README.md

 ### Scope

 The concept of a scope is very important in the Vyne language.
 Where does something exist?
 Where something lives needs to always be explicit.
 A global variable would only be a variable that is made explicitly accessible within other scopes.
+It is possible to name scopes and pass them as function parameters.